-The SetSystemOption procedure can be used to change the compact backup mode while the database is running.
+The stored procedure SetSystemOption can be used to change the compact backup mode while the database is running.
 A successful backup does not require every journal block in a journal file.
-If this keyword DB\BKCMP is set to 1 the backup server will only back up the journal blocks that require backup.
-The syntax is: dmSQL> Call SetSystemOption('bkcmp', '1');
+If this keyword DB_BkCmp is set to 1 the backup server will only back up the journal blocks that require backup.
+The command is: